AlexPapantoniou/hash-join/README.md

 > ```

 # Cache

 ## This section is only for UNIX users

 There are 2 new executables with this repository.
 They cache the join tables and result of each query and mmap them for faster loading times and getting rid of duckdb.

 To build the cache you need to run:

 ```bash
 ./build/build_cache plans.json
 ```

 > [!TIP]
 > If you are using `Linux x86_64` you can download our prebuilt cache with:
+>
 > ```
 > wget http://share.uoa.gr/protected/all-download/sigmod25/sigmod25_cache_x86.tar.gz
 > ```
+>
 > If you are using `macOS arm64` you can download our prebuilt cache with:
+>
 > ```
 > wget http://share.uoa.gr/protected/all-download/sigmod25/sigmod25_cache_arm.tar.gz
 > ```
+>
 > For all other systems you will need to build the cache on your own.

 After the cache is built you can run the queries using:

 ```bash
 ./build/fast plans.json
 ```

 Also after you have built the cache you no longer need to build the `run` executable every time (which depends on duckdb and can be slow to compile).
 Just compile the executable that uses the cache:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -Wno-dev
 cmake --build build -- -j $(nproc) fast
 ```

 Code is compiled with Clang 18.

+Times

+std::unordered_map: 230110 ms
+robinhood: 231420 ms
+hopscotch:
+cuckoo: 245648 ms